ember-learn/ember-blog/source/2019-12-13-ember-3-15-released.md

 Today the Ember project is releasing version 3.15 of Ember.js, Ember Data, and Ember CLI.
 Ember 3.15 has been dubbed "Octane" as Ember's first [edition release](https://emberjs.com/editions/).

-Octane developers can exercise modern features like native ES classes, decorators, the new Glimmer component API, and a new approach to state management called tracked properties.
+Ember developers using the Octane edition can exercise modern features like native ES classes, decorators, the new Glimmer component API, and a new approach to state management called tracked properties.
 Combined, these innovative changes to Ember are more than just new tools and APIs.
 Octane's features, together,